GUIDELINES & POSITION STATEMENTS

 A GUIDELINE UPDATE

-Cushing's disease requires accurate diagnosis, careful treatment selection, and long-term management to optimise patient outcomes.
+Cushing's disease requires accurate diagnosis, careful treatment selection, and long-term management to optimize patient outcomes.
 The Pituitary Society convened a consensus workshop comprising more than 50 academic researchers and clinical experts to discuss the application of recent evidence to clinical practice.

 DOES ADENOMA STAND THE TEST OF TIME?

-The WHO Classification of EndocrineTumours designates pituitary neoplasms as aden- omas.
-A proposed nomenclature change to pituitary neuroendocrine tumors (PitNETs) has been met with concern by some stakeholder groups.The Pituitary Society coordin- ated the Pituitary Neoplasm Nomenclature (PANOMEN) workshop to address the topic.
+The WHO Classification of Endocrine Tumors designates pituitary neoplasms as aden- omas.
+Some stakeholder groups have been concerned about a proposed nomenclature change to pituitary neuroendocrine tumors (PitNETs).
+The Pituitary Society coordinated the Pituitary Neoplasm Nomenclature (PANOMEN) workshop to address the topic.

 PITUITARY SOCIETY DELPHI SURVEY

-Purpose In adults and children, transsphenoidal surgery (TSS) represents the cornerstone of management for most large or functioning sellar lesions with the exception of prolactinomas.
+Purpose In adults and children, transsphenoidal surgery (TSS) represents the cornerstone of management for most large or functioning sellar lesions, with the exception of prolactinomas.
 Endocrine evaluation and management are an essential part of perioperative care.
 However, the details of endocrine assessment and care are not universally agreed upon.

 PITUITARY SOCIETY EXPERT DELPHI CONSENSUS

-Purpose Surgical workflow analysis seeks to systematically break down operations into hierarchal components.
+Purpose: Surgical workflow analysis seeks to systematically break down operations into hierarchal components.
 It facilitates education, training, and understanding of surgical variations.
-There are known educational demands and variations in surgi- cal practice in endoscopic transsphenoidal approaches to pituitary adenomas.
+There are known educational demands and variations in surgical practice in endoscopic transsphenoidal approaches to pituitary adenomas.
 Through an iterative consensus process, we generated a surgical workflow reflective of contemporary surgical practice.

 ABSTRACT

 Guidelines and consensus statements ensure that physicians managing acromegaly patients have access to current information on evidence-based treatments to optimize outcomes.
 Given significant novel recent advances in understanding acromegaly natural history and individualized therapies, the Pituitary Society invited acromegaly experts to critically review the current literature in the context of Endocrine Society guidelines and Acromegaly Consensus Group statements.
-This update focuses on how recent key advances affect treatment decision-making and outcomes, and also highlights the likely role of recently FDA-approved therapies as well as novel combination therapies within the treatment armamentarium.
+This update focuses on how recent key advances affect treatment decision-making and outcomes and also highlights the likely role of recently FDA-approved therapies as well as novel combination therapies within the treatment armamentarium.

 AN INTERNATIONAL PERSPECTIVE

 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the viral strain that has caused the coronavirus disease 2019 (COVID-19) pandemic, has presented healthcare systems around the world with an unprecedented challenge.
-In loca- tions with significant rates of viral transmission, social distancing measures and enforced ‘lockdowns’ are the new ‘norm’ as governments try to prevent healthcare services from being overwhelmed.
+In locations with significant rates of viral transmission, social distancing measures and enforced ‘lockdowns’ are the new ‘norm’ as governments try to prevent healthcare services from being overwhelmed.

 PITUITARY SOCIETY POSITION STATEMENT

-Anterior pituitary tumors arising from oral ectoderm-derived differentiated hormone-expressing lineages are classified according to cell type, size, location, secretory function and neoplastic behavior.
-The pathological classification of pituitary tumors has been driven by advances in physiology, cell biology and genetics.
+Anterior pituitary tumors arising from oral ectoderm-derived differentiated hormone-expressing lineages are classified according to cell type, size, location, secretory function, and neoplastic behavior.
+The pathological classification of pituitary tumors has been driven by advances in physiology, cell biology, and genetics.

 A PITUITARY SOCIETY SURVEY